Best Standing & Sitting Positions During Pregnancy

 Right Sitting Positions

-It is important to adopt the right sitting positions during pregnancy to ease discomfort and reduce the stress on the spine.
-These simple tips may show how to sit during pregnancy:
+It is important to adopt the right sitting posture during pregnancy to ease discomfort and reduce the stress on the spine.
+These simple tips on sitting position in pregnancy may be helpful:

 - While sitting, your back should be straight and your shoulders pulled back and rolled down.
 The buttocks should touch the chair’s back.